Looking at the Lucy Spata House in Dyker Heights at Christmas in Brooklyn

 The quickest option to the Dyker Heights Christmas Lights is usually always the subway.

 There are two main subway stops we recommend taking to get to the Dyker Heights holiday lights, 86th Street Station (R train) or 79 Street Station (D train).
-Both of these options will require a 10-15 minute walk.
+Both of these options will require a 10-15 minute walk to get to the main area.

 When you are trying to leave the Dyker Heights lights you will have trouble finding a taxi, if this is what you want to take to and from, you will most likely need to order an Uber or Lyft ride to return.

-Since the streets with the Christmas lights are going to be packed, it’s easiest to walk a block or two away to call your rideshare!
+Since the streets with the Christmas lights are going to be packed, it’s easiest to walk a few blocks away from the crowded streets so your driver can reach you.

 Another option for getting to the Dyker Heights holiday lights is driving if you have your own car.
-If you’re not used to driving in the city, expect traffic and delays.
+If you’re not used to driving in the city, expect traffic and delays on your way to and once you’re at the lights.

-The only downside to driving your own car is that it’s very difficult to find parking and almost impossible to drive up and down the streets where all the Dyker Heights Christmas lights are as people are in the streets oohing and ahhing at the lights.
+The huge downside to driving your own car is that it’s very difficult to find parking and almost impossible to drive up and down the streets where all the Dyker Heights Christmas lights are as people are in the streets oohing and ahhing at the lights.
+It’s super congested and can be a very frustrating experience.

 Unless completely necessary, we wouldn’t advise taking your own car just because the parking is hard to find and it could dampen your experience.